Onchocerciasis: Prevention

 Various control programs aim to stop onchocerciasis from being a public health problem.
-The first was the Onchocerciasis Control Programme (OCP), which was launched in 1974, and at its peak, covered 30 million people in 11 countries.
-Through the use of larvicide spraying of fast-flowing rivers to control black fly populations, and from 1988 onwards, the use of ivermectin to treat infected people, the OCP eliminated onchocerciasis as a public health problem.
-The OCP, a joint effort of the World Health Organization, the World Bank, the United Nations Development Programme, and the UN Food and Agriculture Organization, was considered to be a success, and came to an end in 2002.
-Continued monitoring ensures onchocerciasis cannot reinvade the area of the OCP.
-Effective prevention efforts include personal protection from black fly bites.
-Recommended protection measures include using insect repellents and wearing long sleeves and pants to eliminate exposed skin.
-Using insect repellent that contains N,N-Diethyl-meta-toluamide (DEET) as well as clothing treated with permethrin, an insecticide, can provide additional protection from black fly bites.
+The Onchocerciasis Control Programme (OCP) launched in 1974, and at its peak, covered 30 million people in the following countries: Benin, Burkina Faso, Côte d'Ivoire, Ghana, Togo, Mali, and Niger.
+The OCP utilized the following initiatives: the use of larvicide spraying into fast-flowing rivers to control black fly populations, and from 1988 onwards, the use of ivermectin to treat infected people as a core treatment therapy.
+Alongside the OCP, a joint effort of the World Health Organization, the World Bank, the United Nations Development Programme, and the UN Food and Agriculture Organization, was considered to be a success in controlling onchocerciasis, and in 2002 shifted from control of onchocerciasis to elimination.
+According to the World Health Organization, five countries have eradicated onchocerciasis: Colombia (2013), Ecuador (2014), Mexico (2015), Guatemala (2016), and Niger (2025).
+Continued monitoring ensures onchocerciasis cannot reinvade the area through the OCP.
+Other effective prevention efforts include personal protection from black fly bites.
+Recommended protection measures from the CDC include using insect repellents and wearing long sleeves and pants to eliminate exposed skin.
+Using insect repellent that contains N,N-Diethyl-meta-toluamide (DEET) as well as clothing treated with permethrin.